ArneBinder/DTAMetadata/documentation/diary_arne.md

  o The filter box and pagination length are displayed above the table.
 But still on incorrect sides! o Added column adjustment after resizing.

+2015-01-19
+ o imported database dump from server (khan) into local database dtadb_khan_utf8 o all child volumes are linked in it's multi volume. still to do: enable editing!

  TODO:
  o Tab-Constraint DONE
  o merge multiple spaces